What is “Western civilization”?

 Zaï technique (Burkina Faso/Sahel) A traditional method of rehabilitating degraded drylands.
 Farmers dig small pits (zaï) and fill them with organic matter (compost/manure) to attract termites.
 The termites digest the matter, creating nutrients and tunnels for water infiltration.

-Anthropogenic dark earths (Liberia/Ghana): indigenous communities in West Africa (such as the Loma people) created super-fertile soils around their settlements through the accumulation of domestic waste, charcoal, and ash.
+Anthropogenic dark earths (Liberia/Ghana): communities in West Africa (such as the Loma people) created super-fertile soils around their settlements through the accumulation of domestic waste, charcoal, and ash.
 These soils are carbon sinks and highly productive.

 Earthen architecture: West African vernacular architecture (like the Great Mosque of Djenné or traditional compounds in Northern Ghana) is inherently self-sustaining.
 Materials are sourced locally (clay, shea butter, straw), provide superior thermal cooling without electricity, and eventually return to the earth without pollution.
 Architects like Francis Kéré (Burkina Faso) are modernizing these indigenous techniques.